 Many website and app owners are under the impression posting a copyright policy in the terms on their site and designating an agent is sufficient to comply with the DMCA.
 This belief is mistaken.
 Compliance with the DMCA requires many additional steps.
 In this article, we take a look at one – the repeat infringer policy requirement.

 Uno, Dos, Tres

 Many users of your site or app will accidentally infringe on the copyright of third parties.
 A user may upload a cartoon or another funny image without realizing taking such a step violates copyright law.
 The receipt of a takedown notice cures the member of their ignorance, and no further issues arise.

 Ah, but what if the user continues to post content that infringes on the copyright of others?
 Such a user is known as a “repeat infringer.”
 The DMCA contains compliance requirements focused on dealing with these individuals.
 This is one area that has not changed with the new Copyright Office rules.

 Repeat Infringer Policy

 The DMCA requires online operators affirmatively deal with repeat infringers.
 Initially, a website or app must maintain a written repeat infringer policy.
+This is different from your general DMCA Policy.
 In this policy, the company must establish how often a user can be successfully accused of copyright infringement before the account for the user is terminated.
 The going standard is currently twice in three years.

 Establishing a policy is not enough.
 You must enforce it.
 Upon receiving a DMCA takedown notice, the complaint and outcome should be recorded in a master spreadsheet.
 The stats should be kept up to date.
 If a user accumulates a sufficient number of complaints to trigger the repeat infringer policy, their account should be closed and the IP address blocked.